amix/vimrc/README.md

 After this,you got vim-rails under sources_plugins/vim-rails as a git local repo.

+**But** all you got at this time is a local repo and you may get upset if you want to share your very super plugin together with Ultimate vimrc.

+### Manage with git submodule

+Instead I'm using git submodule to manage vim plugins now(Alternately you can use [git subtree](https://github.com/apenwarr/git-subtree.git)), clone them from github and install,config,update,delete,etc...

+As we want to install vim-rails:

+    cd ~/.vim_runtime
+    git submodule add git://github.com/tpope/vim-rails.git sources_plugins/vim-rails
+    git commit -a -m 'first commit with submodule vim-rails' git submodule init

+### Clone repo with Git Submodule

+If you want to clone my repo and favor the vim plugins managed with submodule, you need to run:

+    git submodule init
+    git submmodule update

+after you clone my repo.

+### Update Installed module

+    cd vim-rails
+    git pull origin master
+    cd ~/.vim_runtime
+    git status
+    git commit -a -m 'update vim-rails'
+    git push
+    git submodule status

+### Remove Sub Module

+    git rm --cached sources_plugins/vim-rails
+    git rm sources_plugins/vim-rails
+    vi .gitmoudles
+    vi .git/config
+    git add . && git commit -m 'Remove Submodule vim-rails' git submoudule sync

+Above we use vi to edit .gitmoudles and .git/config to remove references to specific submoudle.

+### To make new plugin work

-**But** maybe amix forgot to mention that you have to change plugins_config.vim under ~/.vim_runtime/vimrcs to make the plugin work.
+**Also** maybe amix forgot to mention that you have to change plugins_config.vim under ~/.vim_runtime/vimrcs to make the plugin work.
 Just to add a line to plugins_config.vim and it may look like this:

     call pathogen#infect('~/.vim_runtime/sources_forked')